gkantsidis/WindowsPowerShell/README.md

 There is a separate customization for ISE.
 Some modules do not work well with ISE, and they are not invoked.

+# Per-machine customizations
+Settings that are local to a machine, and do not need to be checked in should to to `profile_local.ps1`.
+If this file is present, then it will be executed at the end of initialization.

 # Other information
 See the [wiki](https://github.com/gkantsidis/WindowsPowerShell/wiki) for information about the customizations.